Listen to this fascinating interview with the founder of the non-profit Canary Academy Online.

-At only 17 years old, homeschooled student, Nasiyah Isra-Ul applied for a $10,000 scholarship to start her own business.
+At 17 years old, homeschooled student Nasiyah Isra-Ul, applied for a $10,000 scholarship to start her own business.

 Now, Nasiyah Isra-Ul is truly a shining example of a homeschooled graduate who is making a positive impact in the world.